realmagicgreen/magicgreen-gridsome/content/posts/2018-05-01-maya-green-roof.md

   - energy-efficiency
   - Indonesia
 cover_image: ./images/solutions/maya-green-roof/maya-green-roof.jpg
-description: "Designed by award-winning architect, Budiman Hendropurnomo of Denton Corker Marshall, Maya new Sanur Resort in Bali features an innovative design that elevates aesthetics to exciting new heights.
-Structurally, the resort is sheltered by a stunning rooftop garden with a collection of intimate spaces and inspiring pond views beneath."
+description: "Designed by Budiman Hendropurnomo, Maya new Sanur Resort in Bali features an innovative design with a stunning rooftop garden, intimate spaces and pond views." # max 160 cos dunno how to trip it, yet...
 ad: # use 'true' to have post displaying AD
 featured: # use 'true' to have it displayed in home
 sticky: # 'true' or empty